 It’s important to note that if you’re not comfortable inspecting or repairing your AC unit’s drain pan, it’s best to leave the job to a professional.
 An experienced HVAC technician can assess the condition of your drain pan and recommend the best course of action to fix any damage or leaks.

 In addition to repairing or replacing a damaged drain pan, there are steps you can take to prevent future issues.
 Regular maintenance of your AC unit, including cleaning and inspecting the drain pan, can help catch any potential problems before they become more serious.

 Overall, a rusty or damaged drain pan can cause significant issues for your AC unit and your home.
 By taking steps to address any damage, you can ensure that your HVAC system is working properly and avoid costly repairs or water damage in your home.

 Installing a float switch is an insurance policy of sorts.
 It cost less than a few hundred bucks for a professional to install, but it could save you thousands in home repairs in the long run.
 A float switch is a mechanism that will shut off your system if your drain pan has excess water.
 So, if you have a leak caused by something like a clogged drain line or heavy condensation, the float switch will detect the extra water and shut down your HVAC system before any major damage is done.

 If you can’t find the leak or if it reoccurs, it’s time to call in a professional HVAC company to fix your AC unit.
 The longer you wait, the more prone you are to water damage or damage to the AC itself.
 At Paschal Air Plumbing & Electric, a Paschal Pro can help you diagnose your problem and get your AC back to working condition in no time.
-Give us a call at 479-202-8961 to schedule an appointment or book online.
+Contact us to schedule an appointment or book online.